tolitius/lasync/README.md

 as well as an `execute` function that _does not return a future_, hence exeptions will be caught and reported by the default exception handler.

-### Number of threads
+### number of threads

-By default lasync will create `available cores * 2 + 42` number of threads:
+by default lasync will create `available cores * 2 + 42` number of threads:

 ```clojure
 (defn- number-of-threads []
   (+ (* 2 available-cores) 42))
 ```

-But the number can be changed by:
+but the number can be changed by:

 ```clojure
 user=> (def pool (lasync/pool :threads 42))
 #'user/pool
 ```

-### Queue size
+### queue size

-The default queue that is backing lasync's pool is `ArrayLimitedQueue` with a default capacity of `1024` items.
+the default queue that is backing lasync's pool is `ArrayLimitedQueue` with a default capacity of `1024` items.
 But all defaults are there to customize.
 A queue size is what limits the pool _enabling the back pressure_.
 Use `:limit` to tune that knob:

 ```clojure
 (def pool (lasync/pool :limit 65535))
 ```

-## Show Me
+## show me

-To see lasync in action:
+to see lasync in action:

 ```clojure
 lein repl